-Some of the statements in this prospectus supplement constitute forward-looking statements, which relate to future events or our performance or financial condition.
-In addition to factors previously identified elsewhere in this prospectus, including the "Risks" beginning on page 9 of the accompanying prospectus, the following factors, among others, could cause actual results to differ materially from forward-looking statements or historical performance:
+Some of the statements in this prospectus supplement constitute forward-looking statements, which relate to future events or our future performance or financial condition.
+In addition to factors previously identified elsewhere in this prospectus supplement, including the "Supplementary Risks" beginning on page S- $\frac{7}{2}$ of this prospectus supplement and the "Risks" beginning on page 9 of the accompanying prospectus, the following factors, among others, could cause actual results to differ materially from forward-looking statements or historical performance:

-- the introduction, withdrawal, success and timing of business initiatives and strategies; - changes in political, economic or industry conditions, the interest rate environment or conditions affecting the financial and capital markets, which could result in changes in the value of our assets; - the relative and absolute investment performance and operations of our investment adviser; - · the impact of increased competition; - · the impact of future acquisitions and divestitures; - our business prospects and the prospects of our portfolio companies; - limitations on entering into transactions with our affiliates in the absence of regulatory relief; - the impact of legislative and regulatory actions and reforms and regulatory, supervisory or enforcement actions of government agencies relating to us or MCC Advisors; - our contractual arrangements and relationships with third parties; - any future financings by us; - the ability of MCC Advisors to attract and retain highly talented professionals; - fluctuations in foreign currency exchange rates; - · the impact of changes to tax legislation and, generally, our tax position; and - the unfavorable resolution of legal proceedings.
+- the introduction, withdrawal, success and timing of business initiatives and strategies; - changes in political, economic or industry conditions, the interest rate environment or conditions affecting the financial and capital markets, which could result in changes in the value of our assets; - the relative and absolute investment performance and operations of our investment adviser; - the impact of increased competition; - the impact of future acquisitions and divestitures; - our business prospects and the prospects of our portfolio companies; - · limitations on entering into transactions with our affiliates in the absence of regulatory relief; - the impact of legislative and regulatory actions and reforms and regulatory, supervisory or enforcement actions of government agencies relating to us or our investment adviser, MCC Advisors LLC; - our contractual arrangements and relationships with third parties; - any future financings by us; - · the ability of our investment adviser, MCC Advisors LLC, to attract and retain highly talented professionals; - fluctuations in foreign currency exchange rates; - the impact of changes to tax legislation and, generally, our tax position; - the unfavorable resolution of legal proceedings; and - the timing of cash flows, if any, from the operations of our portfolio companies.